SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 |CONCEPT|DESCRIPTION|
 |:---|:---|
-|**Asset**|An asset represents a business object like buildings, machines, or cars.
+|**Asset**|Assets represent business objects like buildings, machines, or cars.
 |**Asset Hierarchy**|Assets are organized in hierarchies (trees).
-The nodes of the tree represent groups, and the leaves of the tree represent devices.
+The nodes of the trees represent groups, and the leaves of the tree represent devices.
 |**Group**|A group is a way to organize devices and assets in an asset hierarchy.
 A group can contain one or multiple devices, child devices or other groups.
 |**Device**|An IoT device can be a gateway device, a device indirectly connected via a gateway (like modbus or KNX device), or a sensor.
-|**Data Point**|Data points represent sensor data, like temperature time series.
-In other areas of Cumulocity they are called measurements.
-Other terms used are time series or variable.
-They are always sensor generated data.
+|**Data Point**|Data points, also called measurements, represent sensor data, like temperature time series.
+They are always sensor-generated data.
 |**Data Point Properties**|Metadata for a data point, representing additional properties added by the user like a label, min/max values, thresholds, or other.
 |**Dashboard**|A user-defined page with individual content from various widgets.
 |**Report**|Similar to dashboards, but with analytical content based on a limited time frame or scope of work.
-**Smart Rules**|Cumulocity business rules are instances from a smart rule template using the Smart Rule Builder.
+|**Smart Rules**|Cumulocity business rules are instances from a Smart Rule template using the Smart Rule Builder.

 ## <a name="start"></a>Entering the Cockpit Application